draios/kubernetes-sysdig-metrics-apiserver/README.md

      namespace: custom-metrics
    ```

-   We need to create a ClusterRoleBinding that will bind the ClusterRole `system:auth-delegator` with the ServiceAccount `custom-metrics-api-server` we created to delegate auth decisions to the Kubernetes core API server.
+   6. Create a ClusterRoleBinding that will bind the ClusterRole `system:auth-delegator` with the ServiceAccount `custom-metrics-api-server` you created to delegate authentication decisions to the Kubernetes API server.

    ```
    apiVersion: rbac.authorization.k8s.io/v1